christian-schlichtherle/truelicense-docs/docs/reference/config-properties.md

 **Type**

-:   Select `compile` to declare that custom classes are available on the class path at compile time.
+:   Enter `compile` to declare that custom classes are available on the class path at compile time.
     The advantage is that the classes can be safely included in the byte code obfuscation process.
     The disadvantage is that the classes need to be known at compile time so that manual editing of the dependencies in the generated POM files for the Key Generator or Key Manager module may be necessary.

-    Select `runtime` to declare that custom classes are available on the class path at runtime only.
+    Enter `runtime` to declare that custom classes are available on the class path at runtime only.
     The advantage is that the classes don't need to be known at compile time so that manual editing of the generated POM files should not be necessary.
     The disadvantage is that the classes need to be generally excluded from the byte code obfuscation process, e.g. for